shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 * **Reduced Emissions:** Replacing fossil-fuel tuk-tuks with electric alternatives will significantly reduce air pollution and greenhouse gas emissions, directly addressing Kathmandu's air quality challenges.
 * **Improved Noise Levels:** Electric motors are quieter than gasoline engines, contributing to a quieter and more pleasant urban environment, mitigating noise pollution concerns.
-* **Enhanced Public Transport:** Electric tuk-tuks offer a flexible, affordable, and accessible mode of public transport, catering to diverse needs and reducing pressure on existing systems, improving overall transportation efficiency.
+* **Better Public Transport:** Electric tuk-tuks offer a flexible, affordable, and accessible mode of public transport, satisfying diverse needs and reducing pressure on existing systems, improving overall transportation efficiency.
 * **Economic Benefits:** Increased adoption can create jobs in manufacturing, maintenance, and charging infrastructure, boosting the local economy.

 **Benefits of Electric Tuk-Tuks Compared to Motorbikes, Taxis and Private Cars:**